fewnew/art74-fall2019/projects/project1/Final/Giselle_Ball_Final.md

   * “Water transport collection, floating water transport with flag and lifebuoy, set of vessels leaving traces, sun and clouds    on sky vector illustration” by Roboart on Shutterstock

   * “Underwater world panorama.
-Coral reef ocean light underwater” by Irina Markova
+Coral reef ocean light underwater” by Irina Markova on Shutterstock

-  * “Colored fish vector icons set on white background” by vectortatu
+  * “Colored fish vector icons set on white background” by vectortatu on Shutterstock